Schimmeltoast08/Persistance/README.md

 Either download the source code or the **Linux** binary

 # Usage
+Make sure Java is installed.
+Tested on Java 26.0.2 .
 To run it, either run
 ```
 java chatarr.java
 ```